rayobyte-logo

 Like with datacenter proxies, you can choose to share IPs with several other people or buy addresses dedicated to your personal useRayobyte recently introduced a third option that provides access to a network of rotating IPs.
 The provider doesn’t specify how large the pool is.

-SharedDedicatedRotating (pool)
+SharedDedicatedRotating pool

-CountriesUSUS, UK, Canada GermanyUS
+CountriesUSUS, UK, Canada Germany, FranceUS

-TargetingCity-level (where available)
+(where available)

 Compared to Rayobyte’s datacenter proxies, or premium competitors like Oxylabs and Bright Data, the location coverage is skimpy.
-It’s either the US, UK, Canada, or Germany – or only the first one if you go with shared IPs.
+It’s either the US, UK, Canada, France, or Germany – or only the first one if you go with shared IPs.
 On the bright side, it’s possible to choose particular cities; once again, the feature is available only for American addresses.

 Rayobyte currently advertises nine ASNs, including such consumer internet service providers like Comcast and Verizon.
 We found this to be true, but note that the system assigns IPs automatically.

-Features
+📋 Features

-SharedDedicatedRotating (pool)
+SharedDedicatedRotating pool

-RotationStaticEvery request,
+RotationStaticStaticEvery request,

-2 hrs
+up to 2 hrs

-TrafficUnlimitedPlan based
+TrafficUnlimitedUnlimitedPlan based

 ConcurrencyUnlimited threads

-Rayobyte’s ISP proxies have very few limitations.
+In general, Rayobyte’s ISP proxies have very few limitations.
 If you choose a static or dedicated list, you can use it however you wish within Rayobyte’s terms of use.

 Rayobyte supports the SOCKS5 protocol, but only for its static plans and without UDP.

-Pricing Plans
+💵 Pricing Plans

 Modifiers

-Starting price $12.5 for 5 IPs $25 for 5 IPs $7.5 for 1 GB
+Starting price$12.5 for 5 IPs$25 for 5 IPs$7.5 for 1 GB

 The plans have the same ranges as Rayobyte’s datacenter proxies and come with the same pitfalls – they’re too broad to be efficient.
 These are the tiers: